Combat

 Damage

-If an attack hits, it inflicts HP damage by rolling the weapon’s damage die plus the weapon’s relevant Attribute Modifier.
-Class Abilities (like Killing Blow), Feats (like Armsmaster), and magic weapon enchantments increase this damage.
+If an attack hits, it inflicts HP damage by rolling the weapon’s damage die plus the relevant Attribute Modifier.
+Class abilities (like Killing Blow), feats (like Armsmaster), and magic weapon enchantments can further increase this damage.

-If you are making a purely unarmed attack add your Brawl to the damage.
+For purely unarmed attacks, add your Brawl skill to the damage.

-If the result is less than your Shock damage, inflict that much instead.
+If the damage result is less than your Shock damage, inflict that much instead.

 Shock

-Some melee weapons inflict Shock on a missed attack roll.
-This damage reflects the inevitable harm a poorly-armored combatant suffers when engaging in armed combat.
-Shock for a weapon is recorded as a point value and target AC, such as “Shock 2/AC 15”.
-If the wielder misses a target with this weapon that has a AC equal or less than the weapon’s Shock rating, they suffer the listed amount of damage anyway.
-Thus, if that weapon were to miss a victim with Melee AC 13, it would still do 2 points of damage.
+Some melee weapons inflict Shock damage even on a missed attack roll.
+This reflects the inevitable harm a poorly-armored combatant suffers during armed combat.
+Shock is recorded as a point value and target AC, such as “Shock 2/AC 15.”
+If the wielder misses a target with this weapon, but the target’s AC is equal to or less than the Shock rating, the target still suffers the listed Shock damage.
+For example, if a weapon misses a victim with Melee AC 13, but has Shock 2/AC 15, the target still takes 2 points of damage.

 Some attacks apply Shock on a miss regardless of the target’s AC.
-This benefit may be granted by certain abilities (like Armsmaster), or it be part of a dangerous NPC’s talents.
-Such Shock ratings are recorded with “-” as the affected AC, such as “Shock 5/-”.
-This automatic Shock is still negated by shields or abilities that grant a subject immunity to Shock.
+This may be granted by certain abilities (like Armsmaster) or may be part of an NPC’s natural talents.
+Such Shock ratings are recorded with a “-” for the affected AC, such as “Shock 5/-,” meaning the Shock applies automatically unless negated by shields or abilities that grant immunity to Shock.

-The only modifiers that add to Shock damage are the wielder’s relevant attribute modifier for the weapon and any damage bonuses that explicitly add to Shock, and a magic weapon’s bonus.
+Only specific modifiers add to Shock damage, such as the wielder’s relevant attribute modifier for the weapon and any bonuses explicitly stated to add to Shock, including a magic weapon’s bonus.

-A person using a shield ignores the first source of Shock they would normally suffer in a round.
-Some other Feats or special actions such as Total Defense can also render a subject immune to Shock.
+A character using a shield ignores the first source of Shock they would normally take in a round.
+Some Feats or special actions like Total Defense can also render a character immune to Shock.

-An attack that hits never does less damage than the Shock that would have been inflicted on a miss.
+An attack that hits never deals less damage than the Shock that would have been inflicted on a miss.

 Combat Maneuvers